ualib/agda-algebras/prelude.lagda.rst

     open import Universes public

-This ``Universes`` module provides, among other things, an elegant notation for type universes. (:term:`MHE` has produced an outstanding set of notes on `HoTT-UF-in-Agda`_, which we highly recommend to those wanting more details than we provide here.)
+This ``Universes`` module provides, among other things, an elegant notation for type universes that we have fully adopted and we use MHE's notation throughout the agda-ualib_.

+:term:`MHE` has authored an outstanding set of notes on `HoTT-UF-in-Agda`_ called `Introduction to Univalent Foundations of Mathematics with Agda`_ .
+We highly recommend these notes to anyone wanting more details than we provide here about :term:`MLTT` and the Univalent Foundations/HoTT extensions thereof.

 Following :term:`MHE`, we refer to universes using capitalized script letters 𝓤,𝓥,𝓦,𝓣.  We add a few more to Martin's list.